Free Will

 The Oxford Handbook of Free Will, by Robert Kane

-If you’re after a one-stop shop for all things free will, look no further than The Oxford Handbook of Free Will, edited by American philosopher Robert Kane and published in 2011.
 Consisting of twenty-eight essays by prominent international scholars discussing free will’s relation to subjects across physics, neuroscience, cognitive science, psychology, and empirical philosophy, The Oxford Handbook of Free Will features the best short-form writings on free will from the past forty years, paying special attention to the latest research from the twenty-first century.
-At 664 pages, this collection is substantial — but you won’t need another.

 3. A Contemporary Introduction to Free Will, by Robert Kane